ethereum-optimism/optimism-tutorial/first-contract/README.md

 The most common smart contract development language is called [Solidity](https://docs.soliditylang.org/en/v0.8.11/).
 Here we will use using an integrated development environment (IDE) called [Remix](https://remix.ethereum.org/).
+It has the significant advantage of requiring minimal set up because it runs in your browser.

 1. Go to [Remix](https://remix.ethereum.org).